xebia-functional/sd-workshop-25/sandbox/Use-Case-Spanish-ID.md

     - Determine whether the input is valid (matches) or invalid (does not match)

 8. **Provide Feedback**:
-    - If valid, indicate success (e.g., "Valid NIF/NIE")
+    - If valid, indicate success (e.g., "Valid DNI/NIE")
-    - If invalid, provide the user with an appropriate error message (e.g., "Invalid NIF/NIE.
+    - If invalid, provide the user with an appropriate error message (e.g., "Invalid DNI/NIE.
 Control letter mismatch.")

 ### Rules

-1. **NIF Validation**:
+1. **DNI Validation**:
-    - A NIF must consist of 8 numerical digits followed by 1 letter (e.g., 12345678Z)
+    - A DNI must consist of 8 numerical digits followed by 1 letter (e.g., 12345678Z)
     - The control letter is determined by dividing the 8 digits by 23, calculating the remainder, and referencing the mapping table

 2. **NIE Validation**: